osixia/docker-openldap/README.md

 ### Extend osixia/openldap:1.1.0 image

-If you need to add your custom TLS certificate,   bootstrap config or environment files the easyest way is too extends this image.
+If you need to add your custom TLS certificate, bootstrap config or environment files the easyest way is to extends this image.

 Dockerfile example: